dabeaz-course/practical-python/Notes/05_Object_model/01_Dicts_revisited.md

 >>>
 ```

-### Exercise 5.4: Bound Methods
+### Exercise 5.4: Bound methods

 A subtle feature of Python is that invoking a method actually involves
 two steps and something known as a bound method.
+For example:

 ```python
 >>> s = goog.sell